digidem/mapeo-server/README.md

 Begin the sync server for listening for connections.
 Returns 200 OK once server is up and running.

+Pass the url parameter `project_id=foo` to only discover other peers also interested in the project `foo`.

 #### `GET /sync/join`

 Join the network and become discoverable by other peers.